horia141/horia141.github.io/_drafts/raynor.md

 Almost all marshallers you've seen here are descendent from `RaiseBuildFilterMarshaller<A, B>`.
 In fact, only some vary basic marshallers, such as the ones for booleans and `null`s, and the ones used in annotations aren't.
 Among other things, this marshaller contains the logic for filtering via a hierarchy of marshallers with the `filter` function.

 `RaiseBuildFilterMarshaller<A, B>` or `RBFM<A, B>` for short, captures a very common pattern when dealing with deserialization.
 It breaks down `extract` into three phases: raise, build and an optional filter.
 Conversely, it breaks down `pack` into two phases: unbuild and lower.
-Lower is the opposite of raise and ubuild the opposite of filter.
+Lower is the opposite of raise and unbuild the opposite of filter.
 Extract takes its input and passes it through the raise operation.
 This result is then sent through build.
 Finally, all of the defined filters are applied in the order of most general to most specific.
 Pack naturally does the reverse.
 It doesn't do any filtering, but straight up passes the input to unbuild, and the result of that to lower.

 The first phase, raise, does very basic checks on the input.
 Just enough to know that the `any` input is in fact a `number` and not an array or a null.
 The result of it is usually a JavaScript primitive or object.
 The type parameter `A` is the output of the `raise` method.
 The second phase, build, transforms this result into something more structured.
 Here a `number` might be turned into a `Date` or a `string` into an `EmailAddress`.
 The type parameter `B` is the output of the `build` method.
 The result of `build` is something structurally sound.
 The last phase, filter, which consists of a bunch of methods applied in series, usually apply different business type logic checks.
 For example, that the `Date` is from this year or that an `EmailAddress` has a certain format.